 Step-by-Step Guide to Making Tattoo Soap Bars With Kids!

-Step 3: Pour melted soap into a silicone mold.
-Allow to set.
+- Place soap mold onto a small baking sheet.
+Pour melted soap into a silicone mold.
+Allow to set in the refrigerator 30-45 minutes.

 Continue this process to decorate each bar of soap until you have made at least 100 of them because they are just THAT FUN to make.